-Recent research shows that the majority of remote workers have said that they would continue to work remotely for the rest of their lives if given the choice.
-Having a virtual call center available gives your employees this option to work remotely from wherever they prefer, significantly reducing the company’s attrition rate.
+Recent research shows that the majority of remote workers would continue to work remotely for the rest of their lives if given the choice.
+Having a virtual call center available gives your employees the option to work remotely from wherever they prefer, significantly reducing the company’s attrition rate.

 4. Ease of managing and monitoring your call center

-Managers no longer need to physically check in with contact center agents to evaluate performance.
-Virtual contact center software enables call monitoring, reporting and analytics, and real-time dashboards, making it easy for managers to oversee call activity and performance.
+Managers no longer need to physically check in with agents to evaluate performance.
+Virtual call center software enables quality monitoring with analytics & reporting capabilities and real-time dashboards, making it easy for managers to oversee call activity and performance.

 5. Easy scaling of operations

-Another advantage of virtual contact centers is that they can be scaled without much hassle as your operations expand.
-The pay-as-you-go model offered by hosting providers allows you to add more seats, geographies, projects, and teams — without needing to overhaul your physical infrastructure or hire a lot of additional agents.
+Another advantage of virtual call centers is that they can be scaled without much hassle as your operations expand.
+The pay-as-you-go model (also called contact center as a service) offered by hosting providers allows you to add more seats, geographies, projects and teams — without needing to overhaul your physical infrastructure or hire a lot of additional agents.

 6. Tighter internal collaboration

-Virtual call center software gives organizations the ability to communicate across multiple channels — such as email, chat, or text — in addition to voice calls.
-When an organization is able to collaborate across channels, it leads to higher productivity across the board.
+Virtual call center software gives organizations the ability to communicate across multiple channels — such as email, chat or text — in addition to voice calls, in a concept known as omnichannel customer service.
+When your support team can collaborate across channels without losing context, it leads to better productivity across the board.